 Kids need reminders

-Reminders are our powerful tool.
-Little kids do not have strong impulse control, so it will take reminding them and reminding them and reminding them.
-But, that is just how little kids learn—through repetition and gentle reminders.
+Gentle reminders are our powerful tool.
+Little kids do not have strong impulse control, so it takes reminding them and reminding them and reminding them.
+But, that is just how little kids learn—through repetition.
 If you can make the reminders fun, shame-free and kid-centered, it’s actually enjoyable to teach and watch your kids learn to mind their space bubble.
 For example, we love playing like lobsters at Tinkergarten—backing up just a bit to help kids learn to keep their space bubbles in place.

 It is a privilege to advocate for what is ideal for your children—an option that not all parents have.
 No matter how you feel about the new normal, we need to work hard, listen and dig in to understand the benefits and risks of different ways of learning for kids before we speak out against them on principle.

 “Challenges are gifts that force us to search for a new center of gravity.
 Don’t fight them.
 Just find a new way to stand.” – Oprah Winfrey